jlorenze/eat/docs/_recipes/Slow-Cooker-Caribbean-Chicken.md

 - Add chicken to large bowl and toss, transfer to slow cooker
 - Cook 3 to 4 hours on low
 - Adjust over rack to 6 in from broiler, line pan with foil
-- Heat reserved paste in microwave for 20 seconds, brush chicken with half of paste
+- Heat reserved paste in microwave for 20 seconds and brush on chicken
-- Broil 15 min turning halfway through and applying remaining paste
+- Broil for a few minutes to crisp edges
 methods:
 - []
 - []